-Under Wisconsin law, an individual is afforded the legal right to be free from unreasonable invasions of privacy (WI Stat.
-Sec.
-895.01).
-Wisconsin recognizes four separate types of invasion of privacy:
+Statute.
+Under Wisconsin law, an individual is afforded the legal right to be free from unreasonable invasions of privacy (Wis.
+Stat. § 895.01).
+Under Wisconsin law, the definition of “invasion of privacy” includes:

-Penalties.
-Violations of the law may result in equitable relief (e.g., a cease-and-desist order), monetary damages, and an award of reasonable attorney's fees.
+Violations of the law may result in equitable relief (e.g., a cease-and-desist order), monetary damages, and an award of reasonable attorneys' fees.